 Guarding the Future of Chips: Fasoo at SEMICON West 2025

-SEOUL, SOUTH KOREA, October 8, 2025 /EINPresswire.com/ -- — Fasoo, the leader in data-centric security, showcased how semiconductor manufacturers can keep CAD and production data under persistent file-level protection at SEMICON West 2025, held October 7–9, 2025, in Phoenix, Arizona.
+BETHESDA, MD, UNITED STATES, October 8, 2025 /EINPresswire.com/ -- Fasoo, the leader in data-centric security, showcased how semiconductor manufacturers can keep CAD and production data under persistent file-level protection at SEMICON West 2025, held October 7–9, 2025, in Phoenix, Arizona.

 During the Cybersecurity Forum Coffee Break, Fasoo demonstrated how a data-centric approach strengthens supplier collaboration while reducing the risk of IP theft, insider threats, and third-party exposure.